- Why are parents strict

 - “I don’t want my kids to end up in jail.”

 In psychology, strict parents are defined as parents who place high standards and demands on their children.
-Strict parents can be authoritative or authoritarian, depending on the parents’ disciplinary beliefs and responsiveness to their children’s needs1.
+They can be authoritative or authoritarian, depending on the parents’ disciplinary beliefs and responsiveness to their child’s needs1.

 Are Strict Parents Good or Bad

-When people speak about strict parenting, they generally refer to the authoritarian type.
+When people speak about strict parenting, they generally refer to the harsh authoritarian type.

-In the rest of this article, we will focus on the authoritarian type of strict parenting and its detrimental impact on children.
+In the rest of this article, we will focus on the authoritarian type and its detrimental impact on children.

 What Are The Signs of Strict Parents